KitWallace/graphviz/README.md

 ##eXist db Graphviz interface ##

-This project provides an interface to the graphviz suite for eXist-db version 2.0.
-This interface is provided by the module graphviz.xqm
+This project provides an interface to the graphviz suite for eXist-db version 2.0. http://exist-db.org

+collection /db/apps/graphviz

+The interface is provided by the module lib/graphviz.xqm

-The script index.xq provides a browser for a set of example dot and dotml files taken from Andy Bunce's BASEX project https://github.com/apb2006/graphxq
+The script xquery/index.xq provides a browser for a set of example dot and dotml files taken from Andy Bunce's BASEX project https://github.com/apb2006/graphxq

-The script managers.xq generates a clickable graph from a database
+The script xquery/managers.xq generates a clickable graph from a database

-DotML is transfored to dot via XSL from http://martin-loetzsch.de/DOTML/
+dotML is transformed to dot via XSL from http://martin-loetzsch.de/DOTML/

 ##Prerequites##
 - graphviz has been installed - only dot is used